radical-collaboration/PaleoSTeHM/README.md

 **DOI:** [10.5194/egusphere-2024-2183](https://doi.org/10.5194/egusphere-2024-2183)

-Please note that this repository is under active development by Yucheng Lin, Alex Reedy and Robert Kopp.
+Please note that this repository is managed by Yucheng Lin, Alex Reedy and Robert Kopp.
 If you have any questions please contact Yucheng: yc.lin@rutgers.edu.

 ## Installation

+### Option 1: Full Installation (Includes Tutorials)

 1. Clone the PaleoSTeHM repository.